google/pytype/docs/developers/index.md

   (https://github.com/google/pytype/issues/570)
 -->

 This documentation is for developers of and contributors to pytype.
+It covers:

-It covers [tips][development-process] on suggested workflow, how to [upgrade][python-upgrade] pytype for new Python versions, and pytype's core concepts and code layout.
+* [tips][development-process] on suggested workflow
+* how to [upgrade][python-upgrade] pytype for new Python versions,
+* how to [support][supporting-features] new typing features,
+* and pytype's core concepts and code layout.

 <!--ts-->
    * [Developer guide](#developer-guide)